subpage banner

 The range of threats we face is also wider, ranging from terrorism to cyber-attacks.
 We need to invest more in security to keep Singaporeans safe.

-Thus, more national revenue is required to support higher spending.
+Thus, more Government revenue is required to support higher spending.
 Raising GST was the prudent and sustainable way to achieve this.

 How will the Government help to manage increases in cost of living?

-The Government will continue to support Singaporeans through subsidies on education, health, housing, and other assistance.
+The Government will continue to support Singaporeans through subsidies on education, health, housing, and other assistance, and absorb GST on publicly-subsidised education and healthcare.

 Keen to find out more?
 Check out the resources below.